HCG Oral Drops vs HCG Injections – What Works?

-One of the many ways unscrupulous hcg selling websites have tried to make money off trusting consumers in recent years, is by packaging HCG, Human chorionic gonadotrophin, in a variety of useless forms like pellets, oral drops and sprays and market them for weight loss.
+One of the many ways hcg selling websites have tried to make money off trusting consumers in recent years, is by packaging HCG, Human chorionic gonadotropin, in a variety of useless forms like pellets, oral drops and sprays and market them for weight loss.

 Thankfully, the FDA is taking measures to protect consumers.
 They have started issuing warnings to companies that have been marketing these OTC HCG products.
 Drops and pellets of HCG are not approved by the FDA as “homeopathic” aids against weight loss.
 There hasn’t been enough research into how effective and safe they are.

 The question that’s naturally going to come to mind now is whether or not the HCG Diet is all bunk.
 Are HCG injections just as bad as drops?
 You’ll notice that the FDA has not said anything about HCG shots in their warning notices.
 They are available (against a prescription).